tidus9000/portfolio-site/src/assets/markdown/beta-build.md

-# An h1 header
+# Shell Corp

-Paragraphs are separated by a blank line.
+Shell corp was a cool game made by me and 2 friends

 2nd paragraph. _Italic_, **bold**, and `monospace`.
 Itemized lists look like: